MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-server-onprem-hma.md

 # Hybrid Modern Authentication (HMA) for Exchange on-premises

-Dynamics 365 can now connect to mailboxes hosted on Exchange<!--note from editor: It's okay that this isn't "Exchange Server"?--> (on-premises) by using Hybrid Modern Authentication (HMA).
-Server-side synchronization will authenticate against Azure Active Directory (Azure AD) by using a certificate you provide<!--note from editor: Should this be "provided"?
-I'm confused by who does the storing here.--> and stored securely in Azure Key Vault.
+Dynamics 365 can now connect to mailboxes hosted on Exchange Server (on-premises) by using Hybrid Modern Authentication (HMA).
+Server-side synchronization will authenticate against Azure Active Directory (Azure AD) by using a certificate you provide and stored securely in Azure Key Vault.
 You'll need to establish an application registration secured by a client secret to enable Dynamics 365 to access the certificate in Key Vault.
 After Dynamics 365 is able to retrieve the certificate, the certificate will be used to authenticate as a specific app and access the Exchange (on-premises) resource.

 ## Supported Exchange versions